databrary/design/ridir-16/narrative.md

 (*Need Lisa's review here (and probably elsewhere).*)

-Policies for openly sharing identifiable data in ways that securely preserve participant privacy are essential for sharing research video.
+Policies for sharing identifiable data in ways that securely preserve participant privacy are essential for sharing research video.
 Databrary does not attempt to de-identify videos.
 Instead, Databrary maximizes the potential for video reuse by keeping recordings in their original unaltered form.
 To make unaltered raw videos available to others for reuse, Databrary has developed a two-pronged access model that (a) restricts access to researchers who register (http://databrary.org/register) and are granted formal authorization by their institutions (https://databrary.org/access/policies/agreement.html), and (b) enables access to identifiable data only with the explicit permission of the participants (https://databrary.org/access/policies/release-template.html), an extension of the principle of informed consent.